peterldowns/namespace-js/README.md

 * **Many namespaces**: this file defines a `Namespace` object that should be instantiated.
 Each instance has its own `define` and `require` methods.
-* **Module names required**: does not look at filenames to guess the module name.
-In fact, it cant'.
+* **Module names required**: does not look at filenames to guess the module name — you pass one in when you define a module.
 Explicit > implicit.
 * **Instantiates your module immediately**: `Namespace.js` uses the [`new` keyword](https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Operators/new) to instantiate your module definition.
 Your definition *is* the export — set